kamalbuilds/FVM-Contract/README.md

 > Reward

 This function can be found inside the DataDAOCore.sol file, and is responsible to send $FIL to the storage provider.
-The districution of the $FIL and the time of release of the funds can be customized in the implementation contract.

-## Data DAO Bounty Contract
+## Data DAO Bounty Contract Functionalities
 The users with the Data DAO membership NFT can join the Data DAO as a member and would be able to fund the deals.

 Once the deal proposal is created by a member and $FIL are locked inside the contract, the admins would either approve or reject the proposal.
 If the deal proposal is rejected, the member gets back the locked $FIL else the deal is taken forward to storage provider.